ajjackson/ascii-phonons/README.md

   [Ubuntu repositories are often quite far behind...]
 - [Imagemagick](http://www.imagemagick.org) tools (specifically "convert" and "montage") are used for image conversion and tiling.
   This is available in most package managers and may even be pre-installed with your Unix-like operating system.
+- The GUI uses Tkinter with the python image library.
+On Linux this is typically packaged as `python-imaging-tk`.
+Mac OSX and Windows Python distributions tend to include Tkinter, but it may be necessary to also install a PIL implementation such as Pillow.

 ## Using the wrapper script